-Our operations are organized into three business segments: Natural Gas Services; NGL Logistics; and Wholesale Propane Logistics.
+Our operations are organized into three business segments: Natural Gas Services, NGL Logistics, and Wholesale Propane Logistics.

 Natural Gas Services-Our Natural Gas Services segment provides services that include gathering, compressing, treating, processing, transporting, storing and selling natural gas.
-The segment consists of our Northern Louisiana system, our Michigan system, our Southern Oklahoma system, our East Texas system (including the Crossroads system, which was acquired in July 2012), our Southeast Texas System, our Wyoming system, our 75% interest in the Colorado system, our 40% limited liability company interest in Discovery Producer Services LLC, and our 33.33% interest in the Eagle Ford Joint Venture (which was acquired in November 2012).
+The segment consists of our Northern Louisiana system, our Michigan system, our Southern Oklahoma system, our East Texas system, our Southeast Texas system, our Wyoming system, our 75% operating interest in our Colorado system, our 40% limited liability company interest in the Discovery system, our 33.33% interest in the Eagle Ford system (including the Goliad cryogenic natural gas processing plant currently under construction), and our wholly-owned Eagle natural gas processing plant that is mechanically complete and is in the process of commencing operations.